 Ensure any light sources – such as table lamps – are behind your child so they don’t reflect in the eyes.

 Check that your camera’s red-eye reduction settings are turned OFF (refer to the instruction manual if you are not sure how to do this).
 The red eye reduction flash symbol is usually a diagonal line through an eye or a flash next to an eye.
 Make sure this is NOT showing as the flash setting.

 Position yourself about four metres from your child and use the zoom to capture the child’s entire head.

-Take a series of photographs from different angles – see the examples below.
-Ask another person to help you by playing with your child while you take the photographs so her eyes don’t follow the camera.
+Take a series of photographs from different angles – see the example below.
+Ask another person to help you by playing with your child while you take the photographs so their eyes don’t follow the camera.

-Check each photograph carefully for abnormalities such as a white reflex, no red reflex, or reflexes that do not look the same in both eyes..
+Check each photograph carefully for abnormalities such as a white reflex, no fundal reflex, or reflexes that do not look the same in both eyes..

 CRADLE White Eye Detector App